mkowoods/jhds-projects/jhds-pml-project/har-project.md

 ## [1] 0.2009004
 ```

-Using another naive test we could just guess the most frequent case.
-In the training data set this is "A"
+Secondly, another common naive test is to just guess the most frequent case in the training data set this.

 ```r